Riteshbansal/Facebook-V-Predicting-Check-Ins/README.md

 In case of Gaussian Naive Bayes, we are assuming that probability of each feature given a class can be represented using a normal distribution.
 But we have found out that the features like day of month or month of the year cannot be represented using a normal distribution.

+#### 4.3 Ensemble Method
+The goal of ensemble methods is to combine the predictions of sev- eral base estimators built with a given learning algorithm in order to improve generalizability / robustness over a single estimator.
+For the final model, we would be using an ensemble methods to combine the aforementioned models.
+What we want to do is to train different weak classifiers and then combine them to form one strong classifier.
+Ensemble methods also increase the diversity of the model.

+            H : X = (x, y, acc,timeof day, dayof week) → P(placeid) H(X) = argmax[αhknn1(X) + βhknn2(X) +γhnb(X)]

+Here, we have used the concept of soft voting for classifiers.
+H represents a classifier, where it takes the feature vector X as the input and P(place_id) as output.
+These classifiers are combined by taking a weighted average of their probabilities and then picking the top 3 place_id’s with the three highest probabilities.
+The weights α, β and γ are tunable, but we have chosen trivial values for the weights where all of them are set to one.

 #### REFERENCES
 1. Leo Breiman.
 2001.
 Random forests.
 Machine learning 45, 1 (2001), 5–32.
 2. Martin Ester, Hans-Peter Kriegel, Jörg Sander, Xiaowei Xu, et al. 1996.
 A density- based algorithm for discovering clusters in large spatial databases with noise..
 In Kdd, Vol. 96.
 226–231.